DIY Panel Door

 Reinstalling the Door

-To remove the door stop, first cut the paint wherever the door stop makes contact with the door frame.
+To remove the door stop, first cut the paint wherever it makes contact with the door frame.
 This paint acts as an adhesive, holding the trim in place.
-With that cut, the door stop can be carefully pried off the door, taking care not to break it, so that it can be reused.
+With that cut, the door stop can be carefully pried off the door, taking care not to break it so that it can be reused.

-With the door stop out of the way, use a razor scraper or plane to trim off the ridge of paint and possibly caulking that will exist on both sides of where the door stop was installed.
-This needs to be removed, so that the door stop can be reinstalled flush to the frame again.
-Trim off any excess paint and caulking form the edges of the door stop as well.
+With the door stop out of the way, use a razor scraper or plane to trim off the ridge of paint and possibly caulk on both sides of where the door stop was installed.
+This needs to be removed so that the door stop can be reinstalled flush to the frame.
+Trim off any excess paint and caulking from the edges of the door stop as well.

-The nails may come out with the door stop or may stay in the door frame.
-Either way, they should be removed and discarded, with new nails being used to reinstall the trim.
+The nails may come out with the door stop or stay in the door frame.
+Either way, they should be removed and discarded, and new nails should be used to reinstall the trim.

 Once the door is hung, the door stop can be reinstalled, taking care to get the pieces back on the same side they were removed from.
-The door stop will be moved over from its original location, so if there is a lot of paint buildup on the door frame, it may be necessary to ship one side of the door stop to make it lay flat on the frame.
-Caulk the edges of the trim, if the door frame is to be painted.
+The door stop will be moved from its original location, so if there is a lot of paint buildup on the door frame, it may be necessary to ship one side of the door stop to make it lay flat on the frame.
+If the door frame is to be painted, caulk the edges of the trim.